apache/flink-web/_posts/2021-11-03-flink-backward.md

 excerpt: A look back at the development cycle for Flink 1.14
 ---

-It has now been a month since [Apache Flink 1.14](https://flink.apache.org/downloads.html#apache-flink-1140) has been released into the wild. :partying_face: We had a comprehensive look at the enhancements, additions, and fixups in the [release announcement blog post](https://flink.apache.org/news/2021/09/29/release-1.14.0.html) and now we will have a look at the development cycle from a different angle.
+It has now been a month since the community released [Apache Flink 1.14](https://flink.apache.org/downloads.html#apache-flink-1140) into the wild.
+We had a comprehensive look at the enhancements, additions, and fixups in the release announcement blog post, and now we will look at the development cycle from a different angle.
 Based on feedback collected from contributors involved in this release, we will explore the experiences and processes behind it all.

 {% toc %}